MHaneferd/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 6. The activity_labels file is connected to the identifiers in the y_files, and can replace the identifier in y_files with text for the activity ( standing, walking_, etc.)

 ###Collection of the raw data
 The collection of the .zip file in the project is downloaded by my R-script, run_analysis.R.
-It is downlodaded and unpacked in a data directory.
+It is downlodaded and unpacked in the working directory.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.